Manuae (Cook Islands)

 Manuae is an uninhabited atoll in the southern group of the Cook Islands, 100 kilometres south-east of Aitutaki.
-It is administratively part of Aitutaki, but it does not belong to any district or tapere of Aitutaki.
-It is, however, part of Arutanga-Reureu-Nikaupara Constituency.
+Manuae is not administratively part of Aitutaki, however, it is part of Arutanga-Reureu-Nikaupara Constituency on Aitutaki for electoral purposes only.

 Geographic description

 Manuae is a true atoll sitting on the peak of a submerged volcano which descends over 4000 meters to the ocean bed.
-It comprises two horseshoe-shaped islets, Manuae to the west and Te Au O Tu to the east, with a total area of 6 km2 on either side of a lagoon about 7 km x 4 km.
-Manuae has an area of 2.1 km2, while Te Au O Tu's is 3.9 km2.
+It comprises two horseshoe-shaped islets, Manuae islet to the west and Te Au O Tu islet to the east, with a total area of 6 km2 on either side of a lagoon about 7 km x 4 km.
+Manuae islet has an area of 2.1 km2, while Te Au O Tu islet is 3.9 km2.
 The lagoon is 13 km2 in size, shallow and subject to large shifting sand banks.
-A coral reef surrounds the atoll, and there is no passage through the reef.
+A coral reef surrounds the atoll, and there is no major passage through the reef.

-The island is a marine park and is an important breeding ground for seabirds and marine turtles in the Central Pacific.
+The waters surrounding the island are a marine park and it is an important breeding ground for seabirds and marine turtles in the Central Pacific.
 The offshore waters of Manuae are good fishing grounds.